 What is Rosemary?

-In Zone 8 and farther south, you can even find rosemary bushes, which make a perfect addition to any perennial garden.
+- In USDA hardiness Zone 8 and farther south, you can find rosemary bushes, which make a perfect addition to any perennial garden.
+When I lived in Washington state, I had rosemary plants lining my driveway as landscaping.

-In Zone 7 and farther north, you can grow your rosemary in a container and bring it inside when it gets cold.
+- In Zone 7 and farther north, you can grow rosemary in a container and bring it inside when it gets cold.

 How Do I Grow Rosemary?